April 19, 2017

 Facts About Adult Malnutrition

-- Between 20 percent and 50 percent of adults are at risk of or are malnourished upon admission to the hospital, yet only 7 percent are diagnosed.
+- Between 20% and 50% of adults are at risk of or are malnourished upon admission to the hospital, yet only 7% are diagnosed.

 - The gap occurs for a number of reasons, including how malnutrition care information is tracked in electronic medical record systems.

-- Malnourished hospitalized patients are up to five times more likely to have an in-hospital death, and have a 54 percent higher likelihood of hospital 30-day readmissions, compared to non-malnourished patients, according to two recent AHRQ Hospital Cost Utilization Project analyses.
+- Malnourished hospitalized patients are up to five times more likely to have an in-hospital death, and have a 54% higher likelihood of hospital 30-day readmissions, compared to non-malnourished patients, according to two recent AHRQ Hospital Cost Utilization Project analyses.

-- The cost per readmission for patients with malnutrition (versus patients readmitted without malnutrition) was $17,500 – 26 percent to 34 percent higher, depending on the specific type of malnutrition.
+- The cost per readmission for patients with malnutrition (versus patients readmitted without malnutrition) was $17,500 – 26 to 34% higher, depending on the specific type of malnutrition.

 All registered dietitians are nutritionists – but not all nutritionists are registered dietitians.
 The Academy's Board of Directors and Commission on Dietetic Registration have determined that those who hold the credential registered dietitian (RD) may optionally use "registered dietitian nutritionist" (RDN) instead.
 The two credentials have identical meanings.